braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 {% endtabs %}

 {% alert important %}
-The `application:didRegisterForRemoteNotificationsWithDeviceToken:` delegate method is called every time after `application.registerForRemoteNotifications()` is called.
-If you are migrating to Braze from another push service and your user's device has already registered with APNs, this method will collect tokens from existing registrations the next time the method is called, and users will not have to re-opt-in to push.
+The `application:didRegisterForRemoteNotificationsWithDeviceToken:` delegate method is called every time after `application.registerForRemoteNotifications()` is called. <br><br>If you are migrating to Braze from another push service and your user's device has already registered with APNs, this method will collect tokens from existing registrations the next time the method is called, and users will not have to re-opt-in to push.
 {% endalert %}

 ## Step 5: Enable push handling

-The following code passes received push notifications along to Braze and is necessary for logging push analytics and link handling.
-Ensure you call all push integration code in your application's main thread.
+Next, pass the received push notifications along to Braze.
+This step is necessary for logging push analytics and link handling.
+Ensure that you call all push integration code in your application's main thread.

 {% tabs %}
 {% tab swift %}